-There are several ways in which the ability for GPs and consultants to communicate in real-time adds significant value for patients and the system as a whole.
+There are several ways in which the ability for primary care clinicians and consultants to communicate in real-time adds significant value for patients and the system as a whole.

 The majority of feedback suggested that the phone calls provide useful advice on how to investigate a patient’s condition, including the expected progression; how to manage it, especially regarding the choice and dosing of medication; and how to navigate the system.

-There were many references to improved decision making, where the consultant’s advice had changed the GP’s mind about which choice to make.
-This is hardly surprising, after all that is exactly the reason why GPs use the service: to check their thinking with an expert in a specific field and then use their generalist skills to apply this to the patient’s particular context.
-The speed with which this can occur and the fact that GP and consultant can discuss the context, which can often be lost in a letter, has obvious benefits for patients, of course.
+There were many references to improved decision making, where the consultant’s advice had changed the primary care clinician’s mind about which choice to make.
+This is hardly surprising, after all that is exactly the reason why they use the service: to check their thinking with an expert in a specific field and then use their generalist skills to apply this to the patient’s particular context.
+The speed with which this can occur and the fact that clinician and consultant can discuss the context, which can often be lost in a letter, has obvious benefits for patients, of course.

-The data on the service clearly shows that it reduces both referrals to outpatients and emergency admissions, with different rates across a variety of specialities and there were many comments confirming this.
+The data on the service clearly shows that it reduces both referrals to outpatients and emergency admissions, with different rates across a variety of specialties and there were many comments confirming this.
 There were also examples where a GP felt that the advice received, while not avoiding referral, had improved the patient’s journey: they had ended up in the right clinic or department first time and often much earlier than they otherwise would have done.
+Examples of this include the following:

-Clearly this is potentially of great benefit for the patient in question and means that quality care is being delivered but does it mean that consultant advice might make healthcare more expensive?
+Clearly this is potentially of great benefit for the patients in question and means that quality care is being delivered but does it mean that consultant advice might make healthcare more expensive?
 I would argue the opposite.
 Ensuring that the right thing is done as soon as possible – thanks to streamlined access to an expert opinion – is almost certainly cheaper in the long run for the service as a whole.
+To read an example of how Telephone Advice & Guidance, resulting in a referral, has benefitted a patient, click here.

 One of the most frustrating forms of waste in any system is internally generated work.
 This might mean repeating a process (rework – this helpful definition from manufacturing if interested) or trying an alternative approach (repair) because the required outcome has not been reached.
 In general practice this might mean, for example, re-referring a patient to another service after an appointment which has not solved their problem.
 It might mean repeating tests which should never have been requested in the first place.
 It could even mean picking up the pieces for patients harmed by their care.